DQNEO/Vagrantfile-php7/README.md

 # Vagrantfiles for building PHP7

-Build PHP7  On CentOS or Ubuntu from Github [php-src](https://github.com/php/php-src)
+Build PHP7 on CentOS or Ubuntu from [php-src](https://github.com/php/php-src)

 ## for CentOS7 user